January 15 2006 (Refreshed June 28 2012)

 - Set up a forum or discussion for open questions or comments.
 Be sure to channel all questions to a public place so that as you take time to respond to one student’s question other students hear your voice and feel your presence as you speak to others.

-examples are good starting point for "being there" for your
+These examples are good starting point for “being there” for your students.

 Three Kinds of Presence